VIDA-NYU/alphad3m/docs/source/installation.rst

 Docker/Singularity containers (full version)
 ---------------------------------------------
 AlphaD3M and the primitives will be deployed as a container.
 This version works with Python 3.6 through 3.8 in Linux, Mac and Windows.
-It supports all the ML tasks and data types mentioned :doc:`here <index>`.
+It supports all the ML tasks and data types mentioned :doc:`here <how-works>`.
 You need to have Docker or Singularity installed on your operating system.

 To install, run: